criblio/appscope/website/src/pages/docs/working-with.md

 AppScope offers two ways to work:

-* Use the CLI when you want to explore in real-time, in an ad hoc way.
+* Use the CLI when you want to explore in real time, in an ad hoc way.

 * Use the AppScope library (`libscope`) for longer-running, planned procedures.

 This is a guiding principle, not a strict rule.
 Sometimes you may prefer to plan out a CLI session, or, conversely, explore using the library.

-What matters most is whether the command you want to scope can or should be changed or varied.
-If it can, try the CLI; if not, go for the library.
+Ask yourself whether, as you work, you will vary the options or arguments to the command you want to scope.
+If you plan to make these kinds of iterative changes, try the CLI; if not, go for the library.

 For example: